Logo

-Raymond Thomas Dalio was born on August 8,1949 and is an American billionaire investor and hedge fund manager, who has served as co-chief investment officer of the world's largest hedge fund, Bridgewater Associates, since 1985.
+Raymond Thomas Dalio was born on August 8,1949 and is an American billionaire and hedge fund manager, who has been co-chief investment officer of the world's largest hedge fund, Bridgewater Associates, since 1985.

 2.